 Running for 87 miles between Overton Hill in Wiltshire and Ivinghoe Beacon in Buckinghamshire is The Ridgeway National Trail.
 It is an ancient path that is widely known as the oldest road in England.

 Keen walkers can take on the full route, whilst others can choose smaller routes and sections to explore.
-The trail passes through Wendover and Wendover Woods and offers some fabulous views of the Chiltern countryside.
+The trail passes through Wendover and Wendover Woods and offers some fabulous views of the Chilterns countryside.

 12. Coombe Hill